 A hotel block typically opens one year prior and closes about 30 days before your wedding date.

 Tips for Booking a Hotel Room Block

 Book as early as possible.

-As in, as soon as you’ve locked in your wedding venue and date.
+As in, as soon as you’ve locked in your wedding date and venue.
 Not only will this secure the lowest rates possible for your guests, but it will also allow guests to make travel plans as soon as they receive their Save-the-Dates.

 Be strategic about location.

 While your hotel blocks should be convenient to your venue (in a city, 15 to 20 minutes away from where you’re marrying is ideal), it’s actually more important that they be close to each other.
 “That way, if you’re hosting a brunch or an after-party, it’s easy for people to get to the location,” says Ayers.
 “Or, if you’re offering transportation to the wedding, the [bus or trolley] only has to make one stop that people can meet at.
 It saves time in the long run.”

 “If you’re choosing between two hotel blocks, be open with the salesperson,” says Ayers.
 “Ask if they can add rooms to the block or drop the rate.
 It’s not guaranteed, but definitely worth asking if you’re having a hard time deciding.”
 In Ayer’s experience, there can be some wiggle room between $10 and $30 on rates and flexibility of up to five additional rooms on a block.

 You should also inquire about deals for you and your spouse (some hotels will comp a couple’s room on their wedding night as part of the block incentive) as well as discounted rates for auxiliary events held at the hotel.
 "If you book a brunch at the same time you book the block, you can ask for a 10 percent discount at booking," Ayers offers as an example.